Angelo Mosca: Football career

 Mosca attended the University of Notre Dame on a scholarship, but was kicked out for bookmaking.
-He then went to Wyoming, but was booted out for theft, allegedly stealing typewriters and cameras from stores and selling them on campus.
+He then transferred to University of Wyoming as a redshirt who never played a single down for the football team.
+He was booted out for theft, allegedly stealing typewriters and cameras from stores and selling them on campus.
 He was drafted by the NFL's Philadelphia Eagles in 1959 in the 30th round (350th overall).
 He had already decided to play in the CFL, in 1958 for the Hamilton Tiger-Cats.
 He went to Hamilton the same year after graduating from Notre Dame with a degree in business administration.
 He was traded to the Ottawa Rough Riders for Hardiman Cureton on August 15, 1960, and played for the Rough Riders in 1960 and 1961 before joining the Montreal Alouettes in 1962 for 5 games.
 He played his remaining years, 1962 to 1972 in Hamilton and was a five-time all star.

 Mosca played both offensive and defensive tackle, middle guard and end.
 He played in nine Grey Cup games, more than any other player in CFL history, tied with his teammate John Barrow.
 Mosca's teams won five Grey Cup games, one with the Ottawa Rough Riders and four with the Hamilton Tiger-Cats.

 He is infamous for the 51st Grey Cup game out-of-bounds and late hit on BC Lions star running back Willie Fleming.
 With Fleming out of the game, the Tiger-Cats went on to win the Grey Cup and Mosca's reputation as being the meanest CFL player grew.
 It was a reputation he later promoted as the notorious professional wrestler "King Kong" Mosca.
 Mosca was the runner-up for the Schenley Most Outstanding Lineman award in 1963 and 1970.
 He also only missed one game his entire football career.

 On August 25, 2015, the Tiger-Cats announced that they would retire Mosca's jersey number 68.